mabiesen/microbit_group_presentation/README.md

 More information on available editors at https://www.microbit.co.uk/create-code

-### Brief Example of the Microbit using Micropython
+### Full Example of the Microbit using Micropython and the Mu editor

 Lets say that you want the microbit to display "hello" every time button a is pressed: